1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 You can enable or disable cookies in your browser settings.
 Before changing your settings, please note that some websites, including our Company's website, can only provide the maximum user experience through the use of cookies and the full functionality of the website can only be achieved if cookies are enabled.

-All browser software allows you to delete previously stored cookies, so you can delete them at any time.
-To do this, please refer to the instructions for the browser you are using.
-However, if you delete your cookies, you may not be able to access certain Services or may not be able to access them in the way you were used to.
+Deleting Cookies: Every browser allows the deletion of previously stored cookies, so you may delete them at any time.
+To do so, please refer to the instructions of the browser you are using.
+However, after deleting cookies, it is possible that the User may not be able to access certain Services, or may not be able to use them in the same way as before.

 You can find information about the most popular browsers and how to manage cookies in the help and support menu of your browser.